Professor Antonio Martínez-Arboleda

 I have been involved in a variety of artistic activities including poetry (Transforming with Poetry, 100,000 Poets for Change and Poesía Indignada), poetry translation and music.
 I am the author of 2 books of poems Los viajes de Diosa (The Travels of Goddess) (2015, Diego Marín) and Goddess Summons The Nation (2018, Amazon).
 I have directed the video collection of Spanish poetry Las flechas de Artemis (The Arrows of Artemis) in 2016 and administer its Youtube Channel.
 I am the UK Delegate for Crátera Revista de Crítica y Poesía Contemporánea.

-I am regular contributor at different levels with AQA (Modern Languages and Cultures) since 2000.
+I am regular contributor at different levels with the national exam board AQA (Modern Languages and Cultures) since 2000.

 Responsibilities